Netherlands Fractal Pattern: Design

 The design of the NFP has the fractals made with irregular shaped spots and no square pixels.
 The pattern's design involved the use of photographs of various backgrounds in various theatres of operations.
 The fractals in the pattern would be used to confuse and disorient someone when looking at them.
 In an issue of Ontdek je vlekje dated in April 2019, the research work on the NFP took more than 10 years to develop.
 It's suggested by Sjef van Gaalen that the NFP's development is a form of Dutch national identity due to the unique fractal camo created by TNO.

 The pattern will see its use with combat gear under the Defense Operational Clothing System (DOCS) (Defensie Operationeel Kleding Systeem) (DOKS) and the VOSS under the Individual Soldier System (Individueel Soldaat Systeem) (ISS), which was established to replace combat gear adopted in the 1990s.

 Colours

-The colors used in NFP Green consist of Light Olive, Olive Drab, Pea Green, Olive Green, Bottle Green, Russet Brown, and a near-black Dark Green.
+The colors used in NFP Green consist of Light Grey, Grey, Russet Brown, Grey-brown, Pea Green, Olive Green, Bottle Green, and a near-black Dark Green.

 The colors used in NFP Tan consist of Stone, Light Earth, Dark Earth, Light Olive, Olive Drab, Bottle Green and Dark Chocolate.

 For NFP Multitone, the colors used include Light Earth, Dark Earth, Light Green and Bottle Green.